evanpeikon/PPI_Network_Analysis/README.md

 - Ifit3 is connected to Cxcl10, Stat1, and Irf7.
 - Irf7 is connected to Stat1, Cxcl10, and Ifit3.

 These connections could be translated into a system of differential equations to simulate their interactions.
 For a basic simulation, you would set up a system of ordinary differential equations (ODEs) where each protein's change in concentration is governed by its interactions with connected proteins.
 For example, we can say that the change in a given proteins concentration over time can be represented by the formula $\frac{dP_i}{dt}$ = $\Sigma{k_{ij}P_j} - \Sigma{k_{ji}P_i}$.
+Here, $k_{ij}$ represents the interaction strength from protein $𝑗$ to protein $i$.
+This equation balances incoming and outgoing fluxes to determine how protein concentrations evolve over time.

 Using the code below, we can simulate the genetic circuit including the proteins above, and their interactions: